The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Gravitational Waves

 \section{Gravitational Waves}

 We show the GW amplitudes, strain multiplied by the distance to the event, and the corresponding spectrograms for a set of six representative models in Fig.~\ref{fig:signals}.
 Each row represents one model, with the waveforms shown in the left panels and the spectrograms in the right panels.
 The model names are indicated in the top right corners of the left panels.
 The spectrograms have been normalised by the same factor and can, therefore, be directly compared.
-All the models, except for \texttt{z85\_SFHx}, which we started from a post bounce profile, show an initial burst of emission associated with prompt convection directly after bounce.
-The initial burst is followed by a quiescent phase of roughly 0.1 s before the main emission sets in once turbulence develops in and around the PNS.
+All the models, except for \texttt{z85\_SFHx}, show an initial burst of emission associated with prompt convection directly after bounce. {Emission from prompt convection does not show up in model \texttt{z85\_SFHx}since it was started from a one-dimensional post-bounce profile.
+We did not evolve model \texttt{z85\_SFHx} through the initial collapse phase in 2D, rather we restarted it from a previous one-dimensional simulation.
+In the absence of rotation, the collapse phase is essentially spherically symmetric.} The initial burst is followed by a quiescent phase of roughly 0.1 s before the main emission sets in once turbulence develops in and around the PNS.
 The signals typically have amplitudes of $\sim 20\,\mathrm{cm}$.
 We note, however, that axisymmetric simulations are known to overestimate the GW amplitude compared to full three-dimensional simulations, where the signal is typically a factor of $\sim 5$--$10$ smaller~\cite{Andresen_17}.
 The exception is model \texttt{z85\_SFHx} which is based on a very compact progenitor and consequently emits a strong GW signal, reaching amplitudes exceeding $\sim 50\,\mathrm{cm}$.
 The models based on the z85 progenitor in general emit strong GW signals compared to models based on the other five progenitors.

 The signal morphology described in Fig.~\ref{fig:overview} is clearly visible in the spectrograms shown in the right column of Fig.~\ref{fig:signals}.
 The GW emission above 250 Hz consists of two distinct components: a narrow emission band whose central frequency increases with time, forming a ridge in the spectrograms, and broadband background emission (commonly referred to as the haze~\cite{Vartanyan_20, Vartanyan_23}).
 The background emission is particularly strong in model \texttt{z85\_SFHx}, where it is at times indistinguishable from the main emission ridge.
 A clear power gap is present in several models, but is absent in \texttt{z85\_SFHx} and weaker or difficult to identify in models \texttt{s23\_L38} and \texttt{z35\_55}.